yuvalmGS/gigaspaces-wiki-jekyll/howto/implementation.markdown

 ---
-layout: post
+layout: howto
-title:  Wiki Implementation
+title:  Working with the Wiki
 page_id: 61867355
 ---